 In order to plan a trip that is suitable for everyone travelling with you, it is important to think about the logistics.
-By logistics we mean the transport and making all that you planned before work.
-You need to think of the distances between the attractions, the kind of transport you gonna use, the time you have to eat in each restaurant and the time the visits will take.
+By logistics, we mean the transport and making all that you planned before work.
+You need to think of the distances between the attractions, the kind of transport you're gonna use, the time you have to eat in each restaurant and the time the visits will take.
 Everything need to be put together in a way it is functional for a best trip.
 That is troublesome, right?
-Don´t worry, we can make the best arrangements to make your trip unforgettable.
+Don't worry, we can make the best arrangements to make your trip unforgettable.

 7. Mind the packing

-There are two crucial things to consider when packing for your trip: the weather and the types of clothes suitable for the tours you gonna do.
+There are two crucial things to consider when packing for your trip: the weather and the types of clothes suitable for the tours you're going to do.

-If you have chosen to travel in an off-peak season, like in October, for example, you gonna need a light coat for early morning and late afternoon, as it becomes a little cold.
+If you have chosen to travel in an off-peak season, like in October, for example, you're going to need a light coat for early morning and late afternoon, as it becomes a little cold.
 However, it is advisable to check the weather on the Internet before travelling.
 So you know exactly how the weather looks like by the time you go.
 Besides, if it's raining, prepare to pack rainy jackets and even umbrellas.

 Yet, for walking around the city or in the vineyards and wineries, light clothes are always a must carry item.
 You need to feel comfortable to stroll around easily without being annoyed by tight shoes, for example.

 Finally, you are now ready to have the best trip of your life.
 We hope that with this post it will become easier to plan a trip to Portugal without have an unexpected experience.
 You can just take this as a checklist, and before you travel, check the boxes and see if you are missing something.
 Therefore, it is worthy to stress that every detail is important and need to be considered as a part of the whole logistics, as we said before.